-The Program Director must have relevant education and an appropriate level of education as well as management experience suitable for the proposed project and must reside in Texas during the time the prevention project that is the subject of the grant is conducted.

-• The evaluation of the project must be headed by a professional who has demonstrated expertise in the field (e.g., epidemiology, statistics) and resides in Texas during the time the project that is the subject of the grant is conducted.
+- The PD must have relevant educational background and an appropriate level of education as well as management experience suitable for the proposed project.
+The PD must reside in Texas during the time the prevention project that is the subject of the grant is conducted. - The evaluation of the project must be headed by a professional who has demonstrated expertise in the field (e.g., epidemiology, statistics) and who resides in Texas during the time the project is conducted.